VysotskiVadim/VysotskiVadim.blog/_drafts/generic-programming-2.markdown

 ## Java

+Feature **generics** [was released in Java 5](https://en.wikipedia.org/wiki/Java_version_history#J2SE_5.0) in September 2004.
+Java had been existing for more then 8 years.
+It was a lot*(I mean really a lot!)* of code written since java became popular.
+One of big challenge for Oracle's engineers was backward compatibility.

 Java type system is based on reference and value types.
-Objects are reference type, they are allocated in heap, and you work with them via reference.
+Objects are reference type, they are allocated in the heap, and you work with them via reference.
-Value types are data primitives which allocated on stack(local variable) or heap(class field).
+Value types are data primitives which allocated on the stack(local variable) or heap(class field).

 Before generics were introduced all generic code was written via cast to any base type.
 For example class `Object` is the parent of all types, i.e. you can cast anything to it.
 Or if you want to call some method in generic code you can cast them to base interface.